 Our principle concern at this time has been looking after our members.
 We continue to work closely with Capita, our pension administrator and the HR Pensions team to manage the situation.
 We would like to thank Capita for their proactive involvement.
 We have focussed on the payment of pensions, retirements and dealing with bereavements.
-We meet regularly with Capita to manage the developing situation, and explore how we can both support each other.
+We meet regularly with Capita to manage the developing situation and explore how we can both support each other.

-In addition, the volatility in the global markets has negatively impacted both our funding positon and assets.
+In addition, the volatility in the global markets impacted both our funding positon and assets.
 The Investment Sub Committee have been regularly monitoring and taken appropriate investment and funding advice.
-Both Mercer and Hymans Robertson are not proposing any action at present.
-We set long term strategies to manage our risks, and enter this period of uncertainly in a very positive position.
+We set long term strategies to manage our risks, and we have come through this period of uncertainly in a very positive position.
 We will keep things under review and provide updates via www.eapf.org.uk.